nrfconnect/sdk-nrf/samples/crypto/ecdsa/README.rst

 1. Initialization:

    a.
 The Platform Security Architecture (PSA) API is initialized.
    #.
-A random Elliptic Curve Cryptography (ECC) key pair is generated and imported into the PSA crypto keystore.
+A random Elliptic Curve Cryptography (ECC) key pair is generated in the PSA crypto keystore for signing purposes.
    #.
-The public key of the ECDSA key pair is imported into the PSA crypto keystore.
+The public key of the ECC key pair is exported to the application.
+   #.
+The exported public key is imported into the PSA crypto key storage to be used for verification.

 #.
 ECDSA signing and verification: